GluuFederation/docs-ce-prod/3.1.1/source/integration/saas/google.md

 ## Configuring the Gluu Server

-Now we need to create a Trust Relationship in Gluu Server.
-Trust Relationships are created so that the IdP can authorize/authenticate the user to the service provider (SP).
-In this specific case, the SP is Google Apps, and the protocol used is SAML.
+Now we need to get the Google Metadata and create a SAML Trust Relationship in the Gluu Server.
+Trust Relationships are created so that the IDP (your Gluu Server) can authorize/authenticate the user to the service provider (SP)--in this case, Google Apps.

 ### Google Metadata
 In order to create a Trust Relationship, we need to grab the metadata of